ConorHanson/MapRadius/README.md

 # MapRadius
-A web applications that determines you 5 km radius during the covid 19 lockdown.
+A web application that determines your 5 km radius during the covid 19 lockdown.
 Uses google maps api.
 JavaScript backend.